More than 1.4 million people had Covid last week, new figures show

 In England, the ONS have said that 1,202,300 people tested positive - which equates to about 1 in 45 people - a substantial increase on the previous week.

-Numbers of positive cases soared across the North West, Yorkshire and The Humber, East Midlands, East of England, London and the South East.
+The number of positive cases soared across the North West, Yorkshire and The Humber, East Midlands, East of England, London and the South East.
+The study also found that increases were seen in all age groups, except those in school year 7 to school year 11 group and those aged 70 years and older group.

 Meanwhile in Wales, it found that around 1 in 55 people had the virus, with an estimated 54,400 people having tested positive.